evan1026/CMPSC311-Projects/Project_1/README.md

-the same application in two different ways is three-fold: (i) to help you appreciate very concretely the relative pros and cons of C and shell programming, (ii) to make you think of how you might want to combine the “best of both” (for you to think on your own, no submission required for such a “hybrid” solution), (iii) to understand how the performance of these two implementations compares for some selected inputs.
+the same application in two different ways is three-fold: (i) to help you appreciate very concretely the relative pros and cons of C and shell programming, (ii) to make you think of how you might want to combine the "best of both" (for you to think on your own, no submission required for such a "hybrid" solution), (iii) to understand how the performance of these two implementations compares for some selected inputs.
 Through this excercise, hopefully, you will begin to develop an appreciation for the ease-of-implementation vs. performance efficiency trade-offs that systems